GSA/digitalgov.gov/content/news/2022/07/2022-07-14-content-design-for-beta-ada-gov-writing-for-action-and-flexibility.md

 date: 2022-07-13 13:41:00 -0500
 kicker:
 title: "Content Design for beta.ADA.gov: Writing for Action and Flexibility"
-deck: 18F worked with a team at the Department of Justice to redesign ADA.gov.
+deck: **Content Design for beta.ADA.gov: Writing for Action and Flexibility**&mdash;18F worked with a team at the Department of Justice to redesign ADA.gov.
 They helped them launch beta.ada.gov, and designed new content for some of the most sought-after ADA topics.
 summary:
 # See all topics at https://digital.gov/topics
 topics: